MrPrecise/Zenva-Academy-Projects/Humble-Intro-To-Coding-2023/Reading-Data-from-APIs-with-Python/README.md

 No matter your goals, understanding this aspect of data retrieval will give you a better grasp of how data is often transferred and let you navigate the world more informed.

 This course assumes familiarity with Python and Jupyter Notebook.
-You will also need BeautifulSoup installed
+You will also need BeautifulSoup installed.

 **You will learn how to:**